garaz24680-ux/Vengeance/README.md

 ---
 ### Hosting

-We recommend you use W3schools or JSdelivr as a web host so our URL is more likely to be unblocked instead of using Netlify, Glitch, GitHub or Cloudflare
+We recommend you use W3schools or JSdelivr as a web host so your URL instead of using Netlify, Glitch, GitHub or Cloudflare because its more unlikely to get blocked (press the buttons to see the hosts)

 <div align="center">